easybill/peppol-bis-billing-validator/README.md

 ## Introduction
 `peppol-bis-billing-validator` is a small service for validating XML against the official Peppol BIS Billing 3.0 schematron rules.
-It exposes an validating endpoint which takes the to be validated XML and returns the schematron report.
+It exposes a validating endpoint which takes the to be validated XML and returns the schematron report.
 The HTTP status code indicates if the provided XML is valid (200) or has issues (400).